 ‘Tis the season to be merry.
 And spend money — a lot of money, according to the National Retail Federation.
-This year, consumers are expected to spend as much as $730 billion during the holidays, an increase of around 4% from 2018.
 We get it — during the holidays you travel more, you shop more, you host more, you decorate more, and you eat more.
 All of which can add up to your budget taking a direct hit from Santa’s sleigh.

 But what is a reasonable amount to spend during the holidays?
 And what are the best ways to keep your budget in check, and know when you’re spending too much?

 Spend What Your Budget Allows for the Holidays

 Some financial experts say that 1% of your income is an acceptable amount for holiday spending.
 But considering that some people may have more discretionary funds than others, it’s hard to put an exact percentage on what your holiday spending should be.
 “It’s best if you think hard about what amount of holiday spending is appropriate for you,” says Jesse Mecham, Creator and Founder of the YNAB App.
 Look at your budget, determine an amount that works for you, and decide what amount you want to spend, he says.
 Another approach is thinking about your holiday spending all year long—or at least thinking about it enough to set aside money for it throughout the year.
 “I suggest that people save for the holidays all year long,” says Smart Shopping Expert Trae Bodge.
 Base the amount you need to save on a list of recipients and how much you typically spend per recipient.
 Compare this amount to how much you can afford to sock away each week or month, based on your budget, Bodge says.
 “If you can afford $10 per week, that gives you almost $500 to spend on holiday gifts,” she says.

 Include All Holiday-Related Expenses in Your Budget